hamidb80/spiderqlite/readme.md

 # SpiderQlite

-SpiderQliteSpiderQL is a query abstraction library over SQL.
+SpiderQlite is a query abstraction library.

-the goal is also being a light weight database server
+the goal is also being a light weight database server too.

 <p align="center">